 International students may be required to take English language courses in addition to the 36 credits required for the Master of Arts degree.
 This determination is made on the basis of scores on an English language proficiency examination all international students take upon arriving at NYU.

-You will develop your thesis projects in a two-semester consecutive course sequence.
-Thesis students meet in class as a group weekly, reporting on the progress of their projects, discussing their research, and screening prototype media for peer and faculty critique.
-At the conclusion of the semester, students present their thesis projects to the DMDL community at the ECT Design Expo, a thesis showcase event.
+You will develop your thesis capstone projects in a two-semester consecutive course sequence.
+Thesis capstone students meet in class as a group weekly, reporting on the progress of their projects, discussing their research, and screening prototype media for peer and faculty critique.
+At the conclusion of the semester, students present their thesis capstone projects to the DMDL community at the ECT Design Expo, a thesis capstone showcase event.

 Of the 36 credits required for the Advanced Certificate, students are required to take 24 credits in residency, defined as courses taken at NYU.